SudhansuuRanjan/FirstDApp_Bounty_Repo/README.md

   ![Join Quest](https://i.ibb.co/JHL7634/4.png "Join Created Quest")
   3. Checking Quest status after joining.
   ![Check Quest Status](https://i.ibb.co/47DXDF4/5.png "Check Quest Status")
-  4. Switching to the admin account and reviewing the quest submition of the user.
+  4. Switching to the admin account and reviewing the quest submission of the user.
 It failed because the user an not yet submitted the quest.
   ![Quest Review Failed](https://i.ibb.co/QmgkYJB/6.png "Quest Review Failed")
   5. Switching to the user account and submitting the quest.
 And then observe the playerQuestStatus and questReviewStatus which are `2(Submitted)` and `0(Reviewing)`.
   ![Checking Quest Status](https://i.ibb.co/y6Px0hH/7.png "Checking Quest Status")
-  6. Switching to the admin account and reviewing the quest submition of the user.
-We mark the quest submition as rewarded and then observe the questReviewStatus and No of Rewards left in Quest which are `2(Rewarded)` and `9` since the user is rewarded so rewards left is decrease by 1.
+  6. Switching to the admin account and reviewing the quest submission of the user.
+We mark the quest submission as rewarded and then observe the questReviewStatus and No of Rewards left in Quest which are `2(Rewarded)` and `9` since the user is rewarded so rewards left is decrease by 1.
   ![Quest Review Success](https://i.ibb.co/VHgXkX8/8.png "Quest Review Success")